MrinaliniU/Human-Activity-Recognition/README.md

 2. **ImageClassifier** An abstract class with functions to
   - read tflite model file,
   - byte convertion of Image,
-  - print to K labels
+  - Run action recognition model
 3. **CameraActivity** Activity to open camera view and draw OpenCV Key Points on Surface View.
 A function to add a button to take picture will be added here.
 4. **ImageClassifierFloatInception** Implements ImageClassifier.
 Heatmap array is created here.
 The output that needs to be fed to Tensor Flow lite as outpts.
-TODO // Add function to display inferences.
+Also defines the execution of action recognition model.

 ## To Do
 - [x] Finish skeleton structure to read tflite file.